On this page

 Atlas requires TLS connections for all Atlas clusters.
-After July 2020, Atlas will enable Transport Layer Security (TLS) protocol version 1.2 by default for all new Atlas clusters regardless of the MongoDB version.
+After July 2020, Atlas enabled Transport Layer Security (TLS) protocol version 1.2 by default for all new Atlas clusters regardless of the MongoDB version.

 You can read more about timing and reasons for the change from the Payment Card Industry (PCI) as well as the National Institute of Standards and Technology (NIST).